Why Does Grounding Hurt Medical VQA? Benchmarking, Diagnosis, and Fine-Tuning of Vision-Language Models: Experiments

 \begin{enumerate} \item \textbf{Step 1 -- Grounding.} The model is prompted as an ``expert radiologist AI'' to return the bounding box of the object referenced in the question, in a strict \texttt{[x1, y1, x2, y2]} format, with the original image width and height included in the prompt.
 A regular expression extracts the first tuple from the response; unparseable outputs are assigned a sentinel box $[0,0,0,0]$ and kept in the final score so that reported numbers reflect real-deployment robustness.

 \item \textbf{Step 2 -- Question Answering.} The model, re-prompted as a ``clinical Q\&A assistant,'' answers the original question using the visual input from Step 1: either the cropped region (if grounding was used) or the full image (otherwise).
-The prompt asks for brief answers to closed questions and descriptive answers to open ones. \end{enumerate} Prompt, parsing, and scoring are identical across all models, where applicable to each condition.
+The prompt asks for brief answers to closed questions and descriptive answers to open ones. \end{enumerate} Prompt, parsing, and scoring are identical across all models.